 So, think about this for a moment.
 Why do 15,000 gay men attend the International Mr. Leather weekend every year?
 Because the entire event is geared toward fun.
 Yes, it’s had many years to grow and develop, but the guys would not keep attending if it wasn’t fun.
 Few classes.
 Few speeches unless you count the contest itself which, frankly, only a small percentage of guys at IML attend.
 Shopping aplenty.
 Very little overt fundraising.
 A countless collection of parties, dances and other social events.
 And lots and lots of sex, whether through organized play parties or, and I think more importantly, sex happening organically as men meet up and drag each other back to their rooms.

 Contrast IML with many other leather and kink events such as the many conferences we have.
 They’re highly organized.
-They are often populated primarily with classes that offer little to do during those times periods except to sit staring straight ahead in a classroom and listen to someone.
+They are often populated primarily with classes that offer little to do during those time periods except to sit staring straight ahead in a classroom and listen to someone.
 Attendees are sometimes pummeled with an onslaught of requests for their money with rabid fundraising that permeates the entire event.
 Even the play parties at these events are often highly regimented with a flurry of rules and roadblocks to having the sort of erotic and sexual experience you really want to have because of having appease the venue or the organizing group’s specific view of what’s appropriate public play or not.

 I contend that for the vast majority of kinksters, most of that is not fun.
 Or at least not optimally fun.
 Most of it is of little interest.
 I think much of what is organized at those events caters to what I often refer to as the inner sanctum of our scene, already highly connected people or those politically involved with the inner workings of the scene.
 However, that does not describe the vast majority of kinky folk.
 They don’t want to sit in on a discussion about organizing leather clubs.
 They don’t want to see yet one more bondage 101 class.
 They don’t want to play in environments that run so counter to how they might play privately or in a more free erotic venue.
 In short, the vast majority of leather and kink people want to have fun with their kink.
 They want to have sex and play.
 They want to socialize and cruise.
 They want to dance and celebrate.
-They want build connections.
+They want to build connections.
 Give people more opportunities to do those things and most event attendance would likely climb and reviews of those events would elevate.

 You can even look to our BDSM and kink credos that we tout so often.
 Safe, sane and consensual.
 Or the newer one that’s become favored by many these days, Risk-Aware Consensual Kink.
 Note that there’s no mention of fun.